 Bollywood movies are an excellent source of entertainment.
 However, films are classified into different genres depending on the plot and story.
 Based on your preferences, interest, and mood; you can pick a kind and enjoy a movie night.
 Whether you love action cinema or a romantic saga, Bollywood has plenty to offer.

-Today, I bring you a list of my favorite Best feel good Bollywood movies of all time.
+Today, I bring you a list of my favorite Best feel-good Hindi movies of all time.

-So, without any further ado, let’s begin the list of feel-good movies.
+So, without any further ado, let’s begin the list of feel-good Hindi movies.

 Do Dooni Chaar (2010)